4 Rise of the Nanny State

 As President Wilson argued for U.S. involvement in World War I to promote democracy, “Silent Sentinel” Suffragists picketing in front of the White House pointed to the obvious hypocrisy of denying women the vote.
 Wilson had voted for suffrage in a New Jersey referendum, but the native Virginian opposed a national law on the grounds of states’ rights.
 Some onlookers didn’t approve and pelted the picketers with tomatoes and eggs.
 Critics can always argue against reform when the country is at war because it’s a distraction (right), but reformers can likewise ask why those same critics bother themselves with opposition to reform when the country is at war.
 Either way, domestic history never comes to a halt when the U.S. is at war and usually even accelerates.
 Wilson had the women arrested for obstructing traffic, but when wardens force-fed them in prison (Occoquan Workhouse) to stop their hunger strikes, public sentiment swung in their favor.
 Wardens force-fed prisoners with a mixture of eggs and milk through their nasal passages rather than mouths.
 A similar thing happened in Britain, where Alice Paul had also gone on a hunger strike.
 English martyr Emily Davison fatally threw herself in front of King George V’s horse to rally supporters (optional video).
 British women over 21 of all economic classes gained the vote in 1928, but their suffragist movement was more violent than the American version.
 World War I also caused more American women to work in industry to replace soldiers, further weakening the already weak argument that they shouldn’t vote because they weren’t active in the economy.

 Congress and enough hold-out states capitulated and the Nineteenth Amendment became law in 1920, the largest single expansion of democracy in American history.
+Women have outvoted men in every presidential election since 1964.
 While presidents don’t have a formal role in passing amendments, their support can make or break the process, as seen by Abraham Lincoln’s tireless campaigning for the Thirteenth abolishing slavery.
 Wilson came around to the Suffragists’ view by 1918 and supported the Nineteenth after being cajoled by his activist daughter Jessie Woodrow Wilson Sayre (left), who later supported his idea of a League of Nations (Chapter 6).
 With over 20k women serving stateside and abroad in the Navy and Marines and more working in factories, Wilson said, “We have made partners of women in this war.
 Shall we admit them only to a partnership of suffering and sacrifice and toil and not to a partnership of privilege and right?”
 Like Lincoln’s views on slavery and Barack Obama’s on same-sex marriage, Wilson’s views on suffrage evolved while he was in office.
 Regressive on civil rights toward African Americans and, at times, German-Americans, Wilson sounded like he leapt forward a century in a time capsule when saying, in 19A’s context, “we should show democracy as all-inclusive.”

 Ida B. Wells, 1893The Nineteenth Amendment, in theory, gave all American women the right to vote, which at the time realistically meant white women.
 The Fifteenth Amendment (1870) granting black men the right to vote had been divisive within the movement because some Suffragists supported it, arguing that it was an important step toward democracy, while others resisted because it put black men ahead of white women.
 In the 19th century, African-American abolitionists Frederick Douglas and Sojourner Truth supported women’s suffrage.
 Progressive-era Suffragists included civil rights leaders like Ida B. Wells (left), who helped launch the NAACP and crusaded against vigilante lynching and fellow NAACP charter member Mary Church Terrell (right), the country’s first black female college graduate (Oberlin).
 For a five-minute video on Wells, see the optionals at the bottom of the chapter.
 During California’s suffragist referendum (before the 19th Amendment), Latinas in Los Angeles, Chinese in San Francisco, and African-American women in Oakland all participated along with Whites.
 Wells participated in the 1913 parade through Washington but Paul sent her to the back along with other minorities.